thenativeweb/buntstift/README.md

 #### Asking a question

-If you want to ask a question to the user, use `ask` and provide a `question`:
+If you want to ask the user a question, use `ask` and provide a `question`:

 ```javascript
 const answer = await buntstift.ask('What do you want to do today?');